smithy-lang/smithy-rs/design/src/aws_config.md

 ## New customer experience

-With the new shared config, customers must always `aws-config` as a dependency if they want access to the automatic configuration loading.
+With the new shared config, customers must always take `aws-config` as a dependency if they want access to the automatic configuration loading.

 In Cargo.toml: